 In other cases, you have to consider whether the service would be worth it.
 For example, if you need a pap smear or a mammogram, the membership simply helps set you up with an in-person doctor visit.

 Ultimately we love Alpha’s mission to improve access to basic healthcare for women everywhere.
 We think their platform does a fantastic job of lowering the barrier between patients and doctors who can prescribe basic treatment for a wide range of female health conditions.
-If you’re a woman who hates going to the doctor, don’t have insurance, or want to maximize convenience, Alpha could be just the platform for you!
+If you’re a woman who hates going to the doctor, don’t have insurance, want to maximize convenience, or have chronic symptoms that require regular attention, an Alpha membership could be perfect for you!